open5e/open5e/source/monsters/tome-of-beasts/D/drakon.rst

 failed saving throw,
-the creature takes 3 (1d6) acid damage, its hit point maximum is reduced by an amount equal to the acid damage it takes (which ends after a long rest), and it’s paralyzed until the start of its next turn.
+the creature takes 3 (1d6) acid damage, its hit point maximum is reduced by an amount equal to the acid damage it takes (which ends after a long rest), and it’s :ref:`srd:paralyzed` until the start of its next turn.
 Unless surprised, a creature can avert its eyes at the start of its turn to avoid the saving throw.
 If the creature does so, it can’t see the drakon until the start of its next turn,